 In conformance with the directives of EO 13960, flood hazard areas have been delineated according to the presence of the 500-year floodplain (0.2-percent-annual-chance).
 Flood hazards can be viewed using FEMA's National Flood Hazard Layer Viewer mapping tool.
 The flood hazard data obtained from the mapping tool indicates there are approximately 223 acres of floodplains in the GSA, including 162.5 acres of Zone A flood hazard areas which are subject to 1-percent-annual-chance flood event inundation and for which no base flood elevation (BFE) has been established.
-There are also 43.3 acres of Zone AE flood hazard area in the GSA which is also subject to 1-percent-annual-chance flood event inundation but have a BFE determined to be less than 1 foot in depth.19 Zone X areas with a 0.2-percent-annual-flood event are also present in the GSA in the amount of 14.2 acres.
-There is also a Zone X area with a 1-percent-annual-chance flood event inundation but with a BFE determined to be less than 1 foot in depth.19 Zone X areas with a 0.2-percent-annual-flood event are also flood event inundation but with a BFE determined to be less than 1 foot in depth.19 Zone X areas with a 1-percent-annual-flood event are also flood event inundation but with a BFE determined to be less than 1 foot in depth area present on the Runway 12 end has a 1 percent annual flood hazard; there is no 500-year flood hazard on this end.
+There are also 43.3 acres of Zone AE flood hazard area in the GSA which is also subject to 1-percent-annual-chance flood event inundation but have a BFE determined to be less than 1 foot in depth.
+19 Zone X areas with a 0.2-percent-annual-flood event are also present in the GSA in the amount of 14.2 acres.
+There is also a Zone X area with a 1-percent-annual-chance flood event inundation but with a BFE determined to be less than 1 foot in depth comprising 0.1 acres of the GSA.
+The only flood hazard area present on the Runway 12 end has a 1 percent annual flood hazard; there is no 500-year flood hazard on this end.
 Floodplains near the Runway 12 and 30 ends are depicted on Figure 3-11 and Figure 3-12 respectively.